Swarajk7/swarajk7.github.io/_posts/2018-03-12-multi_threaded_printing.md

 [CareerCup Link](https://www.careercup.com/question?id=5082791237648384)

 In this blog, I will introduce to thread, mutex and condition_variable headers in C++ 11 by walking you through a code.
 Some familiarity with threads, mutex is assumed to understand the solution.
 Objective is to understand how to use these basic building blocks to design a solution.
-Please understand how cv.notify_all(), cv.wait(lock, predicate) works before proceeding.
+Take a loo at how condition variables and how cv.notify_all(), cv.wait(lock, predicate) works before proceeding.

 <b> Let's understand the Headers</b>